Teax-Hub/Main/README.md

 This loadstring will be updated whenever Teax releases an update.

 # Phantom Forces
 The loadstring DOES NOT have the settings.
-Make sure to paste the settings with the loadstring.
+Make sure to copy everything below.
 ```lua
 getgenv().Settings = {
   SilentAim = {